 No, there is no performing talent required.
 There are three equally scored categories, including interview, evening gown, and swimwear/active wear.

 Are you only looking for perfect “10’s”?

 Absolutely not!
 Whether you’re 4 feet tall or 7 feet tall it doesn’t matter.
 In the swimsuit portion of the competition, the judges will be looking for physical fitness, which includes a healthy and fit body.
 There’s usually a wide range of body styles and types for the Top 10 Finalists each year.
-We’re looking for outgoing, intelligent, confident, attractive young women excited to represent the beauty of Utah.
+We’re looking for outgoing, intelligent, confident, attractive young women excited to represent the beauty of Nevada.

 Do I have to be a “Pageant Girl” to enter?

 Not at all, in fact most of our contestants are newcomers to pageants.

 Are there any height or weight requirements to compete in the pageant?